Drummer143/spotify-clone/README.md

 - [ ] Rewrite all styles from tailwindCSS to Sass - ?

 ## BUGS: ##
-- [x] Incorrect placeholder displaying in Item Card
 - [ ] Fix Warnings called by Image tags
-- [x] Fix bottom paddings in all page
-- [ ] Fix falsy displaying in JSX
+- [ ] Fix falsy values displaying in JSX